 Breakfast in the Pine Kitchen

-There were two branches to the right of the living room, (one turned out to be in a natural partition for a treehouse), on this sunny side of the room, it’s great to have breakfast in the morning under both of them.
+There were two branches to the left of the living room, (one turned out to be in a natural partition for a treehouse), on this sunny side of the room, it’s great to have breakfast in the morning under both of them.
 We wanted to strengthen the effect of the pine trees being flooded with morning sunlight and decided to make the kitchen from pine as well.
 Not simply of pine, but just like the studio from the wild branches and sawn trunks.
 This way we could maintain the overall atmosphere of the interior: beautiful branches that fill the geometric studio with the spirit of nature.
 So, the kitchen was installed under the branches together with a tabletop made of sawn round shaped trunks and real pine chairs.

 Cinema from the Bathroom